HL7/davinci-dtr/input/pagecontent/specification.md

 When remote value sets are referenced in Questionnaires, full URLs are recommended.
 If you are using local value sets a relative path is recommended.

 <div markdown="1" class="notebox">
-<b>NOTE:</b>&nbsp;&nbsp;Expanding a large value set at run time, may slow down the DTR app.
+<b><span style="color:maroon;">NOTE:</span></b>&nbsp;&nbsp;Expanding a large value set at run time, may slow down the DTR app.
 In other words, having the value set already expanded could give the user a better client side experience.
 </div>

 #### Questionnaires and expressions